 However, there is so much more to water quality than just how clean it is.
 Things like the Temperature how well it’s oxygenated (which we will discuss next) but also The PH, Hardness/Softness of the water will have an impact on your Fish.

-Every Fish is unique; the key here is to understand the species of Fish and ensure that the water parameters are as close as possible to their natural habitat to promote maximum living conditions.
+Every Fish is unique; the key here is to understand the species of fish and ensure that the water parameters are as close as possible to their natural habitat to promote maximum living conditions.

-3. The Ideal Temperature For Your Fish
+3. The Ideal Temperature For Your Cardinal Tetra

 The Temperature of your tank is another critical piece that you’ll need to manage.
 The good news is that it’s relatively easy to do.
 All Fish have a specific temperature range that is best suited to them.